votinginfoproject/vip-specification/docs/built_rst/xml/elements/party_contest.rst

 PartyContest
 ============

-An extension of :ref:`single-xml-contest-base` which describes a contest in which the possible ballot selections are of type :ref:`single-xml-party-selection`.
+An extension of :ref:`multi-xml-contest-base` which describes a contest in which the possible ballot selections are of type :ref:`multi-xml-party-selection`.
 These could include contests in which straight-party selections are allowed, or party-list contests (although these are more common outside of the United States).